cityofaustin/vision-zero/atd-etl/cris_import/README.md

 Make a copy of `env-template` and name it `env`.
 Fill in the values using the 1Password Connect Server secrets (see entries titled `Endpoint for 1Password Connect Server API` and `Vault ID of API Accessible Secrets vault`) and your personal access token.

-Drop a CRIS extract zip file into your development folder described above, and run the import script:
+Drop a CRIS extract zip file into your development folder as described above, and run the import script:
 ```bash
 docker compose run cris-import
 ```